Targeting the Ultra Poor in Yemen

 Context of the evaluation

 Located on the tip of the Arabian Peninsula, Yemen faces economic challenges.
-Food insecurity, aggravated by a scare supply of water, leaves 32 percent of the country undernourished.1 Over 45 percent of the population lives under $2 US a day and about 17 percent lives under $ 1.25 US a day.2 The Social Welfare Fund (SWF), the Yemeni welfare department, and the Social Fund for Development (SFD), a government-run development agency, have partnered with IPA to pilot the Graduation Model in three governorates of southern Yemen.
+Food insecurity, aggravated by a scare supply of water, leaves 32 percent of the country undernourished.1 Over 45 percent of the population lives under US$2 a day and about 17 percent lives under US$1.25 a day.2 The Social Welfare Fund (SWF), the Yemeni welfare department, and the Social Fund for Development (SFD), a government-run development agency, have partnered with IPA to pilot the Graduation Model in three governorates of southern Yemen.

 Details of the intervention

 The Graduation Model in Yemen works in accord with the SWF welfare system.
-All households in the sample frame come from the SWF welfare lists and receive an average quarterly stipend of 3,000 YR ($15 US).
-The poorest households are identified using the Progress Out of Poverty Index and are verified as the poorest during SWF field officer visits.
-These households are then randomly assigned to either a treatment or comparison group.
+All households in the sample frame came from the SWF welfare lists and receive an average quarterly stipend of YEM 3,000 (US$15).
+Low-income households were identified using the Progress Out of Poverty Index and are verified as the most poor during SWF field officer visits.
+These households were then randomly assigned to either a treatment or comparison group.
 Beneficiaries in treatment households receive training on an income generating activity such as, sewing, raising livestock, or petty trading.
-As households’ income and food consumption stabilizes, beneficiaries are required to open a savings account at the local post office and are encouraged to reach a savings goal of 10,750 YR (about $ 50US) by the end of the two year program.
-In addition, these ultra poor households are monitored throughout the program with weekly visits from field officers and receive additional trainings on confidence building, social integration, and sanitation practices.
+As households’ income and food consumption stabilizes, beneficiaries are required to open a savings account at the local post office and are encouraged to reach a savings goal of YEM 10,750 (about US$50) by the end of the two year program.
+In addition, these low-income households are monitored throughout the program with weekly visits from field officers and receive additional trainings on confidence building, social integration, and sanitation practices.

 Results and policy lessons